 a.
-Handicaps - All players will play to 100% of their course handicap as determined by their current index (maximum of 18.4 for men and 25.4 for women).
+Handicaps - All players will play to 90% of their course handicap for Four-Ball matches and 100% for individual matches, as determined by their current index (maximum of 18.4 for men and 25.4 for women).

 NOTE: The current index is defined as the player's Handicap Index as of the Monday before each match.
 NCGA will update Handicap Indexes in NCGA Team Match Portal every week on Monday by 12 noon.
-For the playoffs, starting this year, we will update indexes on the first Monday of each playoff round.
+For the playoffs, we will update indexes on the first Monday of each playoff round.